Welcome to \(\text{FeO}_\text{s}\)¶

 interfacial properties,

-properties in pores and at walls,
+properties in nanopores and at walls,

 adsorption isotherms,